zicat/tributary/doc/user_guide_config_detail.md

 server.metrics.ip.pattern=.*
 ```

-Tributary service provide service metrics by http restful api based on SpringBoot, you can get more details abort
+The Tributary service provides metrics indicators in the form of http restful api through SpringBoot, and more server.* details can be obtained through the SpringBoot document.
-server.* from SpringBoot Document.

-The param server.metrics.ip.pattern is a pattern, filter hosts(the server may has multi network adapter cards) and get
-the expected matched host as metrics dimension value.

-Tributary provide the http restful api to exposure metrics like sink_lag, sink_counter, most metrics need the value
-of host dimension.
+The parameter "server.metrics.ip.pattern" is a regular expression that is used to filter the required hosts when there are multiple network cards in the machine, and assign the value to the host dimension in the metrics.

-Got the metrics of the tributary service as follows, attend to the port if server.port changed.
+Get tributary metrics as follows, ensure that the port matches the server.port configuration:

 ![image](picture/metrics_url.png)